PeterTheHe/Acorn-Aspirations-MVP/README.md

 __Why Google Apps Script?__

 _It was the laziest backend I could think of.
 Literally - all the databases are on spreadsheets and all emails are sent seamlessly via the Gmail integration._

+__Why is the timelapse music a MIDI?__
+I Googled instrumental.
+I was tipsy - I couldn't tell the difference.